 - Evening service fees

-- Reception center, catering & hostess services
+- Reception centre, catering & hostess services

-- Clergy, celebrant or musician honorariums
+- Clergy, celebrant, or musician honorariums

 - Obituary in Edmonton Journal or Edmonton Sun (or other publication) – Lineage rate applies.
 Please ask your funeral director for current costs

 - Final Document Service

 - Cemetery fees (grave, perpetual care, opening/closing fees & outer receptacle)

 Frequently Asked Questions

 What are the basics of traditional funeral services?